 Getting these elements right will help to portray the image you want for your brand, across any channel or medium, including:

 - Social media

 For example, Innocent Drinks want to appeal to a wide audience, and parents in particular, who value a healthy lifestyle – so the language they use is human and relaxed, their images are often drawings or animations and their front is comic sans.
 That way they can appeal to the right audience.

-Which leads us onto a really important point.
-Not everyone is going to like the positioning of your new marketing campaign or brand identity.
+This leads us to a really important point: not everyone is going to like the positioning of your new marketing campaign or brand identity.
 And that’s fine.
 As long as the people you set out to target are happy.

 Nike’s “dream crazy” campaign, featuring Colin Kaepernick is the perfect illustration of how good positioning won’t appeal to everyone.

 While many considered the ad risky given the criticism that it drew (including those who set Nike apparel on fire in protest), the campaign was credited with a 31% sales increase.
 Its success stems from aligning the message (believe in something even if it means sacrificing everything) and purpose (protesting police violence) with the brand’s DNA and positioning: “Just do it.”